-The four attempts that a candidate is given to pass the Phase II examination will be calculated as the sum of attempts that occur in Ames (past traditional examination) and Tampa (new examination).
+The four attempts that a candidate is given to pass the Phase II examination will be calculated as the sum of attempts that occur in Ames, Tampa, or remote locations.

 Application

 Application Deadlines

 Candidates must apply separately for the Phase I and Phase II examinations.
 Application periods for each examination (the date applications open and the application deadline) are updated yearly on the ACVP website and on the application page.
 Application deadlines are subject to change from year to year, and candidates should ensure that they check the dates each year in order to meet deadlines.